 For a woman planning to become pregnant, or one that does become pregnant, the foremost thing that she should do is to ensure her health and the health of her future child through proper nutrition.

-During pregnancy, it is not always easy to get the complete nourishment needed for optimal mother and baby health without resorting to vitamin supplements.
-The growth of the developing baby depends heavily on the food and nutrient supplements that the mother consumes before and during her pregnancy.
+Before, and especially during pregnancy, it is not always easy to get the complete nourishment needed for optimal reproduction health without resorting to vitamin supplements, as the growth of a developing baby depends heavily on the food and nutrient supplements that the mother consumes before and during her pregnancy.

 What is Vitamin K

 Vitamin K is a group of similar, fat-soluble vitamins that are imperative for maintaining hormonal balance.
 The human body requires them to create proteins needed for blood clotting.
 Vitamin K aids the body in forming proteins for strong bones and tissues by assisting in binding calcium in bones.
 Chemically, the vitamin K family includes two natural vitamins: vitamin K1 and vitamin K2.
 In addition, Vitamin K can help regulate menstrual cycles and help the body absorb nutrients.